-Needless to say, the stunned hospital staff released Megan and her baby with a good story for the next shift.
+Needless to say, the stunned hospital staff released Moira and her baby with a good story for the next shift.

 Fast forward four years.
-Megan's pregnant for the third time.
+Moira's pregnant for the third time.

 Wisely her husband read up on "How to Deliver a Baby at Home." and didn't call me as a babysitter seeing as my batting average was pretty sad.

-At 38 weeks, Megan gets up to go to the bathroom, feels a little "different".
+At 38 weeks, Moira gets up to go to the bathroom, feels a little "different".
 Screams to her husband, "It's time".
-He leaps out of bed, tosses Megan into the tub and 'whoosh' delivers his daughter into the world.
+He leaps out of bed, tosses Moira into the tub and 'whoosh' delivers his daughter into the world.

-Like I said, she'd not a large girl by any stretch of the imagination.
+Like I said, she's not a large girl by any stretch of the imagination.
 Her mother had average deliveries with all three of her children – not too great, not too horrible.
-So what makes Megan different?
+So what makes Moira different?
 Hell if I can figure out, and man, did I quiz her.

-I suppose it's just a luck of the draw like being athletic or musical, being able to figure out the tip, or naturally skinny with big tits.
+I suppose it's just a luck of the draw like being athletic, musical, or naturally skinny with big tits.
 You're just lucky.